Nu Skin Enterprises

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 83.5%, about the same as the prior-year quarter.
-Operating margin was 15.7%, about the same as the prior-year quarter.
-Net margin was 10.3%, 60 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 83.6%, much about the same as the prior-year quarter.
+Operating margin was 15.0%, 50 basis points worse than the prior-year quarter.
+Net margin was 9.9%, 50 basis points worse than the prior-year quarter.
+(Margins calculated in GAAP terms.)

 - Add Nu Skin Enterprises to My Watchlist.